 One company, Exa, produces a software package called Powerflow that has now been adopted by many leading car makers, including Tesla, Jaguar Land Rover, BMW, Ford and Volkswagen.
-The package was used on Jaguar’s most aerodynamic production cars to date, the XE and XF, as well as the F-Pace.
+The package was used on Jaguar’s most aerodynamic production cars to date, the Jaguar XE and Jaguar XF, as well as the Jaguar F-Pace.

 The XE was the first Jaguar whose aerodynamics were modelled entirely in a virtual environment, a feat involving 1200 computer simulations.

 Tesla is also using Exa’s software.
 Tesla CEO Elon Musk has set a low drag coefficient target of 0.21 for the Model 3, due next year.
 This undercuts rivals such as the MercedesBenz C-Class (0.24), BMW 3 Series (0.27) and XE (0.26).